minhtrietcancode/abc-challenge-2026-location-classification/README.md

 1. Filtering the BLE data to match the labeled time range (2023-04-10 13:00:00 to 2023-04-13 17:29:59)
 2. Performing timestamp-based matching to align BLE readings with room labels
 3. Dropping 34% of BLE readings that fall outside labeled time ranges (expected behavior given the data collection design)

+**Class Imbalance**: Some rooms appear very rarely in the dataset, and temporal splitting may result in unseen classes in validation/test sets.
+This is handled by:
+1. Using sample weights equivalent to `class_weight='balanced'`
+2. Filtering test set to evaluate only on seen classes
+3. Marking unseen class predictions separately